 For example, say you are injured in a three-car accident.
 You sue two drivers for damages, but the jury decides only one of them was responsible.
 Can the innocent driver seek costs against you?

 The short answer is “yes.”
-But the longer–and more complicated–answer is that you can also ask the court for what is known as a Sanderson or Bullock order.
+But you can also ask the court for what is known as a Sanderson or Bullock order.
 The basic idea behind these orders is that the losing defendant pays some or all of the winning defendant’s costs.